A Trusted Friend in a Complicated World

 Photo by Jules Clark/Getty Images

-No matter what you call them—mixed breeds, mutts, crossbreeds, or mongrels—dogs with two or more breeds in their genetic makeup are undeniably adorable.
-Sometimes the dominant genes are easy to spot, like the distinguished beard of a schnauzer or the long body of a dachshund.
-Other times, you need a dog DNA kit to learn the breeds in your dog’s family tree.
-The mystery and unpredictability are part of the joy of owning mixed-breed dogs.
+No matter what you call them—crossbreeds, designer breeds or mixed-breed dogs, these are some of the most popular dogs you’ll see on the streets.
+These pups have two or more breeds in their genetic makeup and are undeniably adorable.
+Sometimes, the dominant genes are easy to spot, like the tight curls of a poodle’s coat or the long body of a dachshund.

 Portrait of poochon puppy with tail up